Introduction

 - Are there any additional transaction fees or commissions charged on top of the AUM percentage?

-- Can we schedule an annual review to re-evaluate the fees and your overall value?
+- Will part of our annual review cover the re-evaluation of fees and your overall value?

 Frequently Asked Questions about AUM Fees